pmelgren/motorstats-site/content/posts/season_simulation_update1/index.md

 Woah, Alex Palou, who'd have thought?

 But seriously, **Alex Palou** is now being given an 81% chance to win the championship.
 I know that to us humans, his chances feel closer to 100%, but 81% is still really high for a statistical model.
-With 5 road courses still on the season, his prediction of 5.5 wins per season (so only 3-4 more this season) does feel a little low, especially when you take into account the model is giving him about a 25% chance of winning the Indy 500.
+The model is also predicting him to win 3.5 more races this season, which with 5 road courses still on the schedule, actually feels pretty low.
+It's not just road courses, either, as he is predicted to win the the Indy 500 about 25% of the time.
+I know this is shocking, but apparently my model thinks we should expect a good rest of the season from Palou.

 Further down the (predicted) championship standings, we find **Kyle Kirkwood**.
 Giving Kirkwood the 4th-best championship odds behind both (competitive) McLarens feels a little harsh for the only guy to lead Alex Palou in the championship standings in almost 2 years.
 My computer, if it were petty enough to argue back, might point out that "we were all saying this last year" and "remember how that turned out?"[^2] This year certainly feels different from last year, but it's hard to ignore that we've already raced on 2 street tracks — which is Kirkwood and Andretti's strongest track type — but only one of everything else.
 We have a lot of ovals and road courses to get through where Kirkwood has historically not shined, and while top 5 finishes in both Phoenix and Barber are promising, the model will need more than two data points to change its mind on Kirkwood's ability on non-street courses.